12 July 2022

 I’m considering these points standing in the destroyed forest, and I wonder, how many trees exhaled so that I could inhale?
 How many of them are gone now?

-I feel so small standing face to face with this problem.
+I feel so small standing face-to-face with this problem.

 But I remind myself, that even the towering mountain ash started as a seed.